 – Marshall introducing all the spy gadgets is a comedic gem.
 Weisman’s performance is exceptional in its nuance with all the stuttering and mannerisms.

 – The number 47 is a very pivotal number on Alias for the show’s entire run.
 It makes its first appearance here during Marshall’s speech.

 – Will’s face when Syd announces she’s engaged is gut-wrenching.
 No wonder he decides to go for another run!

-– Love the montage as Syd tells the story of how she was approached in freshman year by a covert branch of the CIA and that it gave her purpose after her mother died.
+– Love the montage as Syd tells the story of how she was approached by the CIA in her freshman year.
+We also learn that her mother is dead and the job gave her purpose.

 – Another spot-on transition: the plane flying above Sydney and Danny as we cut to her on the plane with Dixon as she questions him about telling his wife the truth.

 – One heck of a masterfully edited sequence: Danny leaving the drunken voice message (which ends up being his demise) as Syd and Dixon infiltrate the gala using Marshall’s various spy gadgets.
-It’s a pulse-pounding scene that just gives me goosebumps as we see how good at their jobs the two agents are.
-At the last second, Syd runs into her soon-to-be torturer but is let off the hook as she plays the bimbo-looking-for-the-bathroom shtick.
+It’s a pulse-pounding scene as Syd runs into her soon-to-be torturer but is let off the hook as she plays a drunken bimbo.
 Epic!

 – So Jack knew that Danny would get killed.
 This won’t end well!

 – The scene with Syd making it home and finding Danny’s slain body in her bathtub is one of the most unforgettable things I’ve ever seen on TV.
 Garner’s astounding performance goes straight to the heart with her voiceless cries.
 She then gets in her beaten-down Toyota and drives with a purpose before choking Sloane for his actions.
 If only she took him out for good!